tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <h3 id="uploaded-lists-2-register-your-application">2.
 Register your application</h3>

-We require that you use OAuth 2.0 to authenticate with the Optimizely REST API.
+We require you to use OAuth 2.0 to authenticate with the Optimizely REST API.
 This will allow you to provide a seamless experience to users in your application and periodically send lists to Optimizely in the background.
 [Learn how to connect to Optimizely using OAuth 2.0](/rest/reference/#oauth).

 <h3 id="uploaded-lists-3-create-a-list">3.
 Create a list in Optimizely</h3>